SirWellington/alchemy-generator/Readme.md

 # Purpose
 Part of the Alchemy collection, this library makes it easier to test your code by providing generators for common Objects and Data.

-Using randomly generated data sets helps improve test quality by assuring that your code can work over a wide range of data, and not just what you hard-code in.
+Introducing randomly generated data to tests helps improve test quality by assuring that your code can work over a wide range of data, and not just what you hard-code in.
+It also increases confidence that code will work in a variety of circumstances.

 This library makes it painless to generate primitive types, and you can even supply your own Generators for use in conjunction with the ones in this library.